Cincinnati Children's Blog

 2. Can RSV be treated with antibiotics?

-Because it is viral in nature and antibiotics don’t work against viral illnesses, antibiotics will not help treat RSV.
+RSV is viral in nature and antibiotics don’t work against viral illnesses.
+That means antibiotics will not help treat RSV.

 3. How long will my child have this cough and congestion?

-Unfortunately, the cough and congestion that come with bronchiolitis can hang around for a while.
-Symptoms tend to peak around day three or four, but they can last for a few weeks.
+If your child has developed bronchiolitis, the cough and congestion that come with it can hang around for a while.
+Symptoms tend to peak around day 3 or 4, but they can last for a few weeks.

 4. Will diluting formula help my baby drink more?